interurban/readme_updates/pulumi_examples.md

 Engage with our community to elevate your developer experience:

-- **Join our online [Pulumi Community on Slack](https://slack.pulumi.com/?utm_campaign=pulumi-pulumi-examples-repo&utm_source=github.com&utm_medium=welcome-slack)** - Interact with over 3K Pulumi developers for collaborative problem-solving and knowledge-sharing!
+- **Join our online [Pulumi Community on Slack](https://slack.pulumi.com/?utm_campaign=pulumi-pulumi-examples-repo&utm_source=github.com&utm_medium=welcome-slack)** - Interact with thousands of Pulumi developers for collaborative problem-solving and knowledge-sharing!
 - **Join a [Local Pulumi User Groups (PUGs)](https://www.meetup.com/pro/pugs/)**-  Attend tech-packed meetups and hands-on virtual or in-person workshops.
 - **Follow [@PulumiCorp](https://twitter.com/PulumiCorp) on X (Twitter)** - Get real-time updates, technical insights, and sneak peeks into the latest features.
 - **Subscribe to our YouTube Channel, [PulumiTV](https://www.youtube.com/@PulumiTV)** - Learn about AI / ML essentials, launches, workshops, demos and more.